MalikaIhle/BitrexInducedUnpalatability/README.md

 # BitrexInducedUnpalatability

-the number 1 (training), 1.5 (no training), 2 (no training), 3 (no training), 3_Final (training) refer to different concentration of bitrex (in different experiment, i.e. different set of spiders) and when using these different concentration, some spiders were given prior exposure (aka training) or not.
+6 experiment were conducted (with different sets of spiders), the numbers refer to the concentration of bitrex.
+0 (no training, no bitrex involved), 1 (training), 1.5 (no training), 2 (no training), 3 (no training), 3_Final (training) refer to different concentration of bitrex (in different experiment, i.e. different set of spiders) and when using these different concentration, some spiders were given prior exposure (aka training) or not.

 chronologically, the experiments were not conducted following the gradient of concentration but in this order:
 1 (training)